PamelaFeijo/PamelaFeijo/README.md

     const me = {
         greetings: "Hello there 👋",

-        whoAmI: "I am a Full-Stack Developer with strong passion in coding.",
+        whoAmI: "I am a Front-end Developer with strong passion in coding.",

         aboutMe: {
             name: "Pamela",